-Given the emergence of new evidence for the use of nivolumab plus ipilimumab in the neoadjuvant setting of melanoma, public drug programs requested this reimbursement review.
-Nivolumab and ipilimumab was eligible for a nonsponsored reimbursement review given that data protection has expired for both drugs.
+Given the emergence of new evidence for the use of nivolumab plus ipilimumab in the neoadjuvant setting of melanoma, public drug programs requested this Reimbursement Review.
+Nivolumab plus ipilimumab was eligible for a Nonsponsored Reimbursement Review given that data protection has expired for both drugs.

-Input from Partners
+Input From Partners

-- Two patient groups, Save Your Skin Foundation and Melanoma Canada submitted input for this review.
-Although most patients had no experience with this treatment given the unavailability of neoadjuvant nivolumab-ipilimumab in Canada, patients advocated for neoadjuvant immunotherapy with nivolumab plus ipilimumab to offer additional treatment options and enable prompt initiation of treatment that may improve chances of a cure. - Ontario Health (Cancer Care Ontario)'s Skin Cancer Drug Advisory Committee provided input: clinicians indicated that a neoadjuvant approach to the treatment of resectable stage III melanoma would enable an immune response earlier in the disease process.
-Neoadjuvant nivolumab plus ipilimumab would be a shift in the treatment paradigm, supplanting the current approach of surgery and adjuvant treatment. - Bristol Myers Squibb Canada, a manufacturer of both nivolumab and ipilimumab provided a discussion of the NADINA trial and the biological rationale for neoadjuvant therapy which is believed to induce a broader immune activation when the drug is administered prior to surgical resection while the tumor and its full antigen profile are still present, compared to adjuvant therapy only. - Public drug plans inquired about patient eligibility including those excluded in the NADINA trial as well as eligibility for neoadjuvant-adjuvant nivolumab plus ipilimumab compared to another neoadjuvant-adjuvant regimen; pembrolizumab.
+- Two patient groups, Save Your Skin Foundation and Melanoma Canada, submitted input for this review.
+Although most patients had no experience with this treatment, given the unavailability of neoadjuvant nivolumab plus ipilimumab in Canada, patients advocated for neoadjuvant immunotherapy with nivolumab plus ipilimumab to offer additional treatment options and enable prompt initiation of treatment that may improve chances of a cure. - Ontario Health (Cancer Care Ontario)'s Skin Cancer Drug Advisory Committee provided input; clinicians indicated that a neoadjuvant approach to the treatment of resectable stage III melanoma would enable an immune response earlier in the disease process.
+Neoadjuvant nivolumab plus ipilimumab would be a shift in the treatment paradigm, supplanting the current approach of surgery and adjuvant treatment.

+- Bristol Myers Squibb Canada, a manufacturer of both nivolumab and ipilimumab, provided a discussion of the NADINA trial and the biological rationale for neoadjuvant therapy which is believed to induce a broader immune activation when the drug is administered before surgical resection while the tumour and its full antigen profile are still present compared to adjuvant therapy only. - Public drug plans inquired about patient eligibility, including those excluded from the NADINA trial as well as eligibility for neoadjuvant-adjuvant nivolumab plus ipilimumab compared to another neoadjuvant-adjuvant regimen (pembrolizumab).

-Refer to the main report and working papers for this review.
+▶ Refer to the main report and supplemental material for this review.